 What is struggling

 Thanks to unseasonably warm and dry weather over the last month, the garden hasn’t been performing as well as in previous years.
-After all, I focus a lot of cool weather crops.
+After all, I focus on a lot of cool weather crops.
 Which means these warmer days aren’t ideal.
-This means that the bok choy has already bolted even though the planted never got teller than a couple of inches.
-It’s a shame that didn’t even come close to reaching their potential.
+This means that the bok choy has already bolted even though the plants never got taller than a couple of inches.
+It’s a shame that they didn’t even come close to reaching their potential.
 However, I’m hoping to get a second planting in if the weather returns to our normal cool summer soon.
 The onions are also pretty hit and miss this year.
 They started out looking good, nice healthy plants.
 Now, they suddenly are drooping and drying.
 I’m hoping they will recover at some point.